 Once eligibility has been reestablished by meeting the SAP standards, the student should contact the Office of Financial Aid.

 The student may appeal a loss of financial aid by writing to the Director of Financial Aid for the Financial Aid Appeals Committee to consider extreme and unusual circumstances.
-The appeal letter must be submitted no later than the first two weeks of the suspension status semester.
+The appeal letter must be submitted prior to the first two weeks of the suspension status semester.
 Each appeal will be reviewed on a case by case basis by the Financial Aid Appeals Committee in a timely manner.
 The Committee may request documentation of mitigating circumstances as indicated by the student appeal.
 The student will be notified of the Committee’s decision in writing.
 The decision of the Appeals Committee is final.
 If the Appeals Committee rules in favor of the appeal the student will be placed on Financial Aid Probation.
 A student placed on Financial Aid Probation is eligible for financial aid for one semester and has to comply with the satisfactory academic progress standards and the requirements outlined by the Appeals Committee.
 Their academic performance will be reviewed at the end of that next semester for continued financial aid eligibility.

 Note: Full-time students receiving financial aid must enroll for at least 12 hours per semester.